tech-med/medlearnity.com/src/content/blog/how-to-study-for-your-third-year-shelf-exams/index.md

 ### 2\.
 Decide Which Resources to Use

 **We recommend using UWorld and OnlineMedEd as a resource for every rotation**.
 UWorld’s Step 2 CK question bank is the best resource for shelf exam practice questions.
 Use UWorld for every rotation, and at the end of your third year, reset the question bank and use it for Step 2 CK.
-Review answer explanations thoroughly — that’s where much of the learning happens!
+Review answer explanations thoroughly — that’s where much of the learning happens
 OnlineMedEd videos do an excellent job of breaking down complex concepts, and you can easily access rotation-specific material by searching the library.
 Many students find OnlineMedEd videos helpful as a primer before they begin their rotation and as a resource for high-yield review 1-2 weeks before the shelf exam.

 [AMBOSS](https://www.amboss.com/us) is an excellent tool for use on the wards and for studying for shelf exams.
 It includes a vast database of evidence-based guidelines and a question bank containing thousands of exam-like practice questions.
 What makes AMBOSS a go-to study resource is that everything is connected across the platform, helping to unify and solidify your knowledge base and prepare you for exams.